-Cash In Versus Cash Out
+Cash In, Cash Out

 Don’t Rely on Credit

-Keep an Emergency Cash Stash
+Keep a Cash Stash

-Be Careful With Customer Deposits
+Be Careful With Deposits

-If your restaurant does any sort of on or off-premise catering, you should take a deposit to hold the date.
-Depending on your restaurant catering policy, you may require anywhere between 10% to 50% for a deposit.
+If your restaurant does any sort of catering, you should take a deposit to hold the date.
+Depending on your catering policy, you may require anywhere between 10% and 50% for a deposit.

 Set aside this money, even if the function is months away.
 If the customer cancels well in advance, you have to return at least a portion of the deposit.
 And if the event goes on as planned, you don't want to find you've spent that deposit.